The Otter Trail: South Africa’s Most Famous Trekking Route

 - Since, it is a technical trekking, involving river crossing and steep ups and downs, a guided tour is highly recommended.
 An experienced guide will not only give you information, historical insights, but will also ensure a safe journey.

-The best plan of action for those who have their own vehicle is to park it at the end point in Nature Valley so it’s there waiting for you when you finish the trek.
+The best plan of action for those who have their own vehicle is to park it at the endpoint in Nature Valley so it’s there waiting for you when you finish the trek.
 You’ll then need to arrange transportation back to the starting point.
 There are several lodges at both the start and end of the trail and many of them will assist you with this if you’re staying with them.
-If you are booked with a Otter trail tour, transportation should not be a problem.
+If you are booked with an Otter trail tour, transportation should not be a problem.

 The Otter trail is a worthy addition to any South Africa tour.
 It may take some advanced planning, and a very arduous journey but the most scenic coastline in South Africa is worth it all!